angelabad/angelabadme/curriculum/content/_index.md

 Sole creator and manager in charge of a fully autoscaled and fault tolerant platform with thousands of users.
 Architect of backend / frontend / workers, created using infrastructure as code using Terraform, Cloudformation, packer and ansible as primary tools; with technologies such as AWS: vpc, ec2, opsworks and sqs among others.
 Everything totally monitored using Cloudwatch, Pagerduty and Icinga2.

-* Implement and manage infrastructure based on Packer, Ansible and Terraform
+* Implement and manage infrastructure based on Packer, Ansible and Terraform.
-* Manage the entire Amazon AWS platform: Iam, Api Gateways, Lambdas, VPCs, Sqs,  load balancers, auto-scaling
+* Manage the entire Amazon AWS platform: Iam, Api Gateways, Lambdas, VPCs, Sqs,  load balancers, auto-scaling...
-* Monitor the entire infrastructure using New Relic, Pagerduty, Cloudwatch and Icinga2
+* Monitor the entire infrastructure using New Relic, Pagerduty, Cloudwatch and Icinga2.
-* Control Security for the entire system and platform: Access control, ssl, firewalls
+* Control Security for the entire system and platform: Access control, ssl, firewalls...
-* Configure and Manage git repositories, hosted on bitbucket
+* Configure and manage git repositories, hosted on bitbucket.
 * Configure and maintain entire office network and servers.

 ###### *September 2000 - October 2009*